 Welcome

-Finally, she has been researching DIY science in pre- and post-COVID contexts, seeking to understand how and why communities move science from institutional settings and into individual homes and community spaces.
+For a third book project, she has also been researching DIY science in pre- and post-COVID contexts, seeking to understand how and why communities move science from institutional settings and into individual homes and community spaces and who is rewarded or punished for their anti-institutional work.

 Across her research and professional experience, Dr. Smirnova has developed methodological skills in content and discourse analysis, cognitive and semi-structured interviewing, focus groups, survey design, as well as ethnography.
 She is particularly attentive to issues of power, trust, and inequality, both as research and teaching subjects, but also as something in which she is an active participant.

-Finally, she has been researching DIY science in pre- and post-COVID contexts, seeking to understand how and why communities move science from institutional settings and into individual homes and community spaces.
+For a third book project, she has also been researching DIY science in pre- and post-COVID contexts, seeking to understand how and why communities move science from institutional settings and into individual homes and community spaces and who is rewarded or punished for their anti-institutional work.

 Across her research and professional experience, Dr. Smirnova has developed methodological skills in content and discourse analysis, cognitive and semi-structured interviewing, focus groups, survey design, as well as ethnography.
 She is particularly attentive to issues of power, trust, and inequality, both as research and teaching subjects, but also as something in which she is an active participant.